 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ironton is worth considering.

-As is often the case in a small city, Ironton doesn't have a public transportation system that people use for their commute.
+Ironton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Ironton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.26% of adults 25 and older in Ironton have a college degree.
+The percentage of adults in Ironton who are college-educated is close to the national average for all communities of 21.84%: 18.26% of the adults in Ironton have a bachelor's degree or advanced degree.

 The per capita income in Ironton in 2022 was $25,780, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,120 for a family of four.
 However, Ironton contains both very wealthy and poor people as well.